-These exercises for older people are ideal if you're not very active and if you want to improve your health, lift your mood and remain independent.
+These home exercises are ideal if you're not very active but want to improve your health, lift your mood and remain independent.
 Don't worry if you haven't done much for a while.
 These exercises are easy, gentle and can be done indoors.

 Walking is by far the most popular low-impact exercise.
 It works the cardiovascular system and burns calories.
 To get your heart rate up, walk faster than a stroll.
 Picking up the pace can increase the intensity of your workouts.
 Add short bursts of speed or walk up an occasional steep hill.
 Find out how to use walking to improve your health.

 Swimming works the whole body.
 It's a great way to tone up and get trim.
-Swimming a few lengths involves most of the muscle groups and, if you increase the pace, you’ll get a good aerobic workout.
-Swimming can also help you to lose weight if you swim at a steady and continuous pace throughout your session.
+Swimming a few lengths involves most of the muscle groups and you'll get a good aerobic workout if you increase the pace.
+Swimming can also help you lose weight if you swim at a steady and continuous pace throughout your session.
 Read our guide to swimming for beginners.

 This ancient Chinese art promotes mental and physical wellbeing.
 Movements are slow and controlled.
-This means you won't improve your cardiovascular fitness or get a calorie-burning workout, but tai chi improves strength, flexibility and balance.
+This means you won't improve your cardiovascular fitness or get a calorie-burning workout, but it does improve strength, flexibility and balance.
 Read a guide to tai chi.

-Pilates focuses on rebalancing the body and improving posture through slow, controlled movements and exercises.
-Regular practice can help you improve muscle strength and your overall sense of wellbeing.
-Pilates can be helpful to people who can't or must not jump around too much.
+Pilates focuses on rebalancing the body and improving posture through slow controlled movements and exercises.
+Regular practise can help you improve muscle strength and your overall sense of wellbeing.
+Pilates can be helpful for people who can't or must not jump around too much.
 Find a pilates class near you.

 Improve your health and the environment at the same time with the outdoor alternative to the gym.
 Work up a sweat digging, planting, lopping and path clearing at one of 95 free Green Gyms around the country, run by the The Conservation Volunteers.
 Experienced leaders guide volunteers through a range of practical projects, giving you the opportunity to tackle physical jobs outdoors.
 Watch a video on Green Gyms.

 You can enjoy bowls at any age and with no experience, and it can be played all year round.
 Although not the most energetic of games, bowls is good for posture, flexibility, balance and hand-eye co-ordination.
 If you're looking for a chance to keep active and socialise with people in your community, bowls is for you.
-Most clubs have bar and catering facilities and you can take part in non-bowling activities, such as quiz nights and whist drives.
-Find out more about bowls and find a bowls club near you.
+Most clubs have bar and catering facilities, and you can take part in non-bowling activities as well, such as quiz nights and whist drives.
+Find out more about bowls and search for a bowls club near you.